SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus-1-2.md

     - client ID: `mobile_android`
     - password (or secret): `secret`

    **Note:** The values for client ID and password are just samples.
-You can use different values for your production environments.
+You would use different values for your production environments.

 4. Click the **Import content** button.

    You have now added a client ID and password to your TUA Spartacus storefront configuration.

-5. You can verify that the OAuth client has been successfully defined by entering the following `curl` command in a terminal or at the command prompt window:
+5. You can verify that the OAuth client has been successfully defined by entering the following curl command in a terminal or command prompt window:

    ```bash
    curl -k -d "client_id=mobile_android&client_secret=secret&grant_type=client_credentials" -X POST https://localhost:9002/authorizationserver/oauth/token